Minimal scenario facet Bell inequalities for multi-qubit states: Introduction

-The paper is organized as follow.
-In the next section, we obtain facet Bell inequalities in the case of three qubits for our minimal scenario.
-In Sections III-VI, we discuss various aspects of these inequalities.
-In Section VII, we generalize the three-qubit facet Bell inequalities to multipartite case.
-In the last section, we present our conclusions.
+The paper is organized as follows.
+In Sec.
+2, we obtain facet Bell inequalities in the case of three qubits for our minimal scenario.
+Section 3 deals with three-qubit generalized GHZ states.
+Section 4 deals with mixed state scenario.
+Section 5 deals with extension to multipartite solution.
+Section 6 concludes.